nvim-neorocks/rocks-config.nvim/README.md

 ]
 ```

-Now, instead of invoking each individual configuration file for each plugin separately,
+Now, instead of invoking each individual setup file for each plugin separately,
 `rocks-config.nvim` will instead look for a `lua/plugins/lsp.lua` file which it will execute.
 You can then place your setup code for *all three* plugins in the same file.

-#### `config`
+#### `setup`

-Similarly to regular plugins, a `config` field can be applied to a bundle.
-This `config`
+Similarly to regular plugins, a `setup` field can be applied to a bundle.
+This `setup`
 field can only be a string pointing to an alternative Lua module to execute.
 Example:

 ```toml